ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/DEMO.md

 ## Introduction

+This demo is integrating software for an echo canceller and keyword spotting.
+The code is running on a Cortex-M55 on the [ARM Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) (VHT).
+The VHT is interacting with a model of the room acoustic implemented with [OpenModelica](https://www.openmodelica.org/).

 The simulation is containing two simulators:

-- The [ARM Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) (VHT) where the M55 application is run
+- The [ARM Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) (VHT) where the Cortex-M55 application is run
-- The [OpenModelica](https://www.openmodelica.org/) model as a digital twin and implementing a model of the world
+- The simulator generated with  [OpenModelica](https://www.openmodelica.org/).
+It is implementing a model of the room acoustic : it is a digital twin

-The [OpenModelica](https://www.openmodelica.org/) simulator is launching the [VHT](https://arm-software.github.io/VHT/main/overview/html/index.html).
+The simulator is launching the [VHT](https://arm-software.github.io/VHT/main/overview/html/index.html).

 The [VHT](https://arm-software.github.io/VHT/main/overview/html/index.html) is connecting to the [Modelica](https://www.openmodelica.org/) simulator using sockets.